ruandersMSFT/Compliance/compliance/assurance/assurance-technology-controls.md

 ---
-title: "Microsoft 365 technology controls"
+title: "Technology controls in Microsoft 365 "
 description: This article provides an overview of the tools and technologies used by Microsoft for technology control in Microsoft 365. ms.author: robmazz
 author: robmazz